Malabo: Attractions

 Malabo has preserved buildings from the colonial era, such as the Presidential Palace and the Palace of Justice of Malabo.
 Other colonial buildings are also found downtown, although they are worn; for example the wooden 19th-century buildings on Nigeria and Rey Boncoro streets.

 Notable buildings include the Cathedral of Santa Isabel, of the Roman Catholic Archdiocese of Malabo.
 It is a church in the Gothic Revival style, built between 1897 and 1916.
 Its architect was Luis Segarra Llairadó, paid by contributions from the government of Spain and the donations of the faithful.
 It has two spires 40 meters high.
-In January 2020 a fire due to an electrical failure caused the calcination of part of its structure, currently there are work ongoing for an early restoration in November 2021.
+In January 2020 a fire due to an electrical failure caused the calcination of part of its structure, currently there is work ongoing for an early restoration in November 2021.

-Other points of interest are La Gaditana, known as Finca Amilivia prior to 1918, the casa Teodolita, built in 1902 and one of the oldest homes in the city, the City Hall building in Malabo, the Church of Elá Nguema, Independence Square, the Casa de España and the bay of the harbor.
+Other points of interest are La Gaditana, known as Finca Amilivia prior to 1918, the casa Teodolita, built in 1902 and one of the oldest homes in the city, the City Hall building in Malabo, the Church of Elá Nguema, Independence Square, Parque Nacional de Malabo, the Casa de España and the bay of the harbor.